-The first lawsuits brought by Repsol E&P Bolivia S.A. and YPFB Andina, S.A. were resolved against Repsol's interest by the Supreme Court, whose judgement was later confirmed by the Constitutional Court.
+The first lawsuits of Repsol E&P Bolivia, S.A. and YPFB Andina, S.A. were resolved unfavorably by the Supreme Court and upheld by the Constitutional Court.

-The Company is involved in other litigation concerning the same matters, considering that its position is expressly endorsed by Law 4115 of September 26, 2009.
+The Company is involved in other lawsuits for the same matters, considering that its position is expressly endorsed by Law 4115 of September 26, 2009.